-Governance Governing Body Description Decision Rights Accountability Category . · , and the second ŕ Vision, Planning Council Technology Advisory Portfolio Committee ✓ Sub portfolio committee of the Corporate Services Committee, the key role of this committee is to exercise political oversight over ICT and to drive the mandate of universal access to services as one of the service deliveries mandates. ✓ The Corporate Service Portfolio committee may also be used for this function.
-This body is Consulted and Informed on issues requiring political guidance and referring matters to upper political structures. ✓ Providing Oversight. ✓ Approving Policies; ✓ Adopting ICT budget; ✓ Adopting Sharing of ICT services Vision, Planning and Operations ICT steering Committee ✓ Sub-committee of the Municipalities Management Committee, the ICT steering committee may include ICT Service Providers, expert employees and Heads of Departments from other Departments or their representatives. ✓ The ICT steering Committee is chaired by the Municipal Manager.
+3.27.3.4.1 ICT Governing Body and Its Decision-Making Authority, sion-l Making Authorities Governance Category Governing Body Description Decision Rights Accountability Vision, Planning Council Technology Advisory Portfolio Committee Sub portfolio committee of the Corporate Services Committee, the key role of this committee is to exercise political oversight over ICT and to drive the mandate of universal access to services as one of the service deliveries mandates.
+The Corporate Service Portfolio committee may also be used for this function.
+This body is Consulted and Informed on issues requiring political guidance and referring matters to upper political structures. ✓ Providing Oversight. ✓ Approving Policies; ✓ Adopting ICT budget; ✓ Adopting Sharing of ICT services Vision, Planning and Operations ICT steering Committee ✓ Sub-committee of the Municipalities Management Committee, the ICT steering committee may include ICT Service Providers, expert employees and Heads of Departments from other Departments or their representatives.
+The ICT steering Committee is chaired by the Municipal Manager.
 The Committee is accountable for operational or policy implementation issues.
 Issues requiring Management support or political support are referred to MANCO.
 Approving ICT projects.
 Adopting recommendations of the ICT Risk Management and Planning Committee.
 ICT Governance.
-Planning and Operations ICT Planning and Risk Management Committee ✓ This committee should be established to promulgate long range information technology plans to support the business and the needs of the Municipality's customers. ✓ This forum should be made up of System owners (GIS, FMS, HR, EDMS, DISASTER, etc.), the IDP Manager, Performance management representatives and Internal Audit. ✓ From ICT this forum must include the ICT Security Officer and is chaired by the CITO.
+Planning and Operations ICT Planning and Risk Management Committee ✓ ✓ This committee should be established to promulgate long range information technology plans to support the business and the needs of the Municipality's customers.
+This forum should be made up of System owners (GIS, FMS, HR, EDMS, DISASTER, etc.), the IDP Manager, Performance management representatives and Internal Audit.
+From ICT this forum must include the ICT Security Officer and is chaired by the CITO.
 This forum can recommend modifications to the Municipality's ICT Infrastructure and propose amendments of the ICT policy.
-This committee also reviews ICT performance on existing services and customer - facing processes. ✓ ICT Risk and compliance. ✓ ICT operability and availability; ✓ Policy enforcement. ✓ ICT resources Management.
-Operations ICT Projects Steering Committee. ✓ The ICT Projects Steering Committee shall be established for each ICT project. ✓ This committee shall be chaired by the CITO and its composition shall be determined in the project charter.
+This committee also reviews ICT performance on existing services and customer -facing processes. ✓ ICT Risk and compliance. ✓ ICT operability and availability; ✓ Policy enforcement. ✓ ICT resources Management.
+Operations ICT Projects Steering Committee. ✓ ✓ The ICT Projects Steering Committee shall be established for each ICT project.
+This committee shall be chaired by the CITO and its composition shall be determined in the project charter.
 This committee makes decision on the project implementation and escalates all issues to the ICT steering committee. ✓ ICT projects